 1. To really enjoy Lake Powell, you gotta do it by houseboat.

 Lake Powell is a boating vacation and some people choose to take their motor boat out on the water and then find a place to camp.
 But I’m telling you, the very best way to do Lake Powell is on a houseboat and for a minimum of five days.
+This is not a place you want to go to for a quick stop and a day trip unless you live a short distance away.

 It can be spendy renting a houseboat, but it’s worth it.
 It fits multiple families, which makes it more cost-effective when you split the cost.
 You’ll pick up your houseboat from one of the Lake Powell marinas (see below) and from there, embark on your own to create your own adventure.
+These boats typically have comfortable lodging and it will be worth it.

 A houseboat is ideal because it is literally like a home on water.
 You can cook, sleep comfortably in beds, grill on top of the deck, and jump off the boat in the daytime.
 It’s a blast!